Portrait of Skylar Neese

 No motive has ever been confirmed by police.

-In January 2014, a week before her trial was set to start, Sheila pleaded guilty to first degree murder.
-The charges of kidnapping and conspiracy were dropped.
-She was sentenced to life in prison, with the possibility of parole in 15 years.
-She did not address the court.
+In January 2014, a week before her trial was set to start, Sheila pleaded guilty to first-degree murder, leading to the kidnapping and conspiracy charges against her being dropped.
+She was sentenced to life in prison, with the possibility of parole after 15 years.
+She didn’t address the court.

-Both girls are both currently serving out their sentences at the correctional center in Mason County.
+Both girls are currently serving out their sentences at the correctional center in Mason County.
+Rachel has twice had her parole requests denied, while Sheila had her one application denied in 2023.

 AFTERMATH: